Customs Clearance: The Must-Knows

 - Agricultural products – In order to protect their agricultural economy, countries have adopted specific measures that limit or prohibit importation – these are quotas.

 Your cargo may also have to undergo certain procedures regardless of its nature.
-If your goods are only being temporarily exported or imported, for instance during a cross-country move to their final destination, a ransit procedure or an ATA Carnet may be required to prevent charges from being applied.
+If your goods are only being temporarily exported or imported, for instance during a cross-country move to their final destination, a Transit procedure or an ATA Carnet may be required to prevent customs charges from being applied.